civican/legisinfo/42-1/bills/C-58/bill_text.md

   **(5)** The person who applies for a review under subsection (1), (3) or (4) may name only the head of the government institution concerned as the respondent to the proceedings.
 The head of the government institution who applies for a review under subsection (2) may name only the Information Commissioner as the respondent to the proceedings.

-  **(6)** For the purposes of this section, the head of the government institution is deemed to have received the report on the fifth business day after the day on which the order is made.
+  **(6)** For the purposes of this section, the head of the government institution is deemed to have received the report on the fifth business day after the date of the report.

 ### Section 41.1